Toll Berthing & Infrastructure Project

 • Zero Lost Time Injuries

-McConnell Dowell was engaged by Toll Transport to upgrade the wharfs and berthing infrastructure at its terminal facilities at Webb Dock Melbourne, and McGaw Wharf Burnie.
-These terminals service the trans-Bass Strait shipping route for Toll.
+McConnell Dowell was engaged by Toll Transport to upgrade the wharfs and berthing infrastructure at its terminal facilities at Webb Dock, Melbourne and McGaw Wharf, Burnie.
+These terminals service Toll's trans-Bass Strait shipping route.

 Upgrades were required at both facilities in advance of Toll receiving two new larger vessels which were longer, wider, deeper and heavier, resulting in the need for significant modifications to the existing infrastructure.